 The lack of in-person school, the loss of connection with peers, the limits on activities and access to everything from nutrition to sports, drama, music, clubs, and social events make it crucial that we help our youth re-connect and re-engage.
 Together, we are working hard to ensure robust, enriching, and fun options for kids from PK-12, as well as young adults.

 Federal funding, secured by Senator Sanders in the American Rescue Plan, will allow schools and others to build summer programs focused on meeting Vermont students’ needs.
 School-based programming will be funded through the Elementary & Secondary School Emergency Relief (ESSER) funds distributed directly to school districts.
-The state is also directing at least $1.5 million of ESSER state set aside funding to support programs not directly connected with a local school or school district to increase program capacity in Summer 2021.
+The state is also directing almost $4 million of federal funding to support programs not directly connected with a local school, school district, or independent school to increase program capacity and access via the Summer Matters for All Grant Program.

 This summer is a time to celebrate our transition out of the grip of this pandemic and we know we need to focus on our youth.